RedWolf-Source/PracticeExersizesJava/README.md

 # PracticeExersizesJava
-This repository was been created for learning Java using the book by Angel Leonard "Java Coding Problems"
+This repository was created for learning Java using the book by Angel Leonard "Java Coding Problems"